IbnBaqqi/IbnBaqqi/README.md

 Let's connect 🤝
 </div>

-> “Code is the closest thing we have to a superpower.”
-> — Abdulbaki
+> “...by the yard it's hard, but inch by inch anything is a cinch.”

 ## Featured Projects
 [StoreAPI](https://github.com/IbnBaqqi/storeApi) – A modular e-commerce backend designed using Service-Repository pattern and follows DDD principles and clean architecture principles for separation of concerns.
 Built with Java, MySQL and deployed on AWS.